S3-working-group/s3-practical-guide/docs/glossary.md

 <dt id="entry-check-in">Check-In</dt>
-<dd>A brief disclosure where you share something about what’s up for you and how you are, revealing thoughts, feelings, distractions or needs.</dd>
+<dd>A brief disclosure where you share something about what's up for you and how you are, revealing thoughts, feelings, distractions or needs.</dd>

 <dt id="entry-chosen-values">Chosen Values</dt>